TheMaryK/ElectronicSalesAnalysis/README.md

 ## Exploratory Data Analysis
 Key business questions will be explored to uncover insights:
 1. Which product types generate the highest average annual revenue, and which have the lowest?
-2. What are the average customer ratings for each product type?, and how does this impact customer satisfaction?
+2. What are the average customer ratings for each product type?
-3. To what extent do loyalty members provide higher average ratings compared to non-members, and are these differences statistically significant?
+3. To what extent do loyalty members provide higher average ratings compared to non-members?
-4. What percentage of customers use each available payment method?
+4a.
+What percentage of customers use each available payment method?
+4b.
 Are there any significant differences in payment method usage across customer age groups?
 5. What are the peak purchasing months, and do they align with customer satisfaction levels?

 ## Data Analysis